-Where are we now relative to the SCR Transport Strategy Goals and Policies?
+Where are we now relative to the SYMCA Transport Strategy Goals and Policies?

-Whilst the small percentage of people using active travel modes to get to work in Barnsley is comparable with the SCR, encouraging more sustainable travel choices (particularly active travel modes) is a priority for the SCR.
-As mentioned before, the reliance on the private car across the Barnsley borough is in contrast with the goals and policies set out in the SCR Transport Strategy, and actions will need to be taken to get more of Barnsley's residents out of the car and using more sustainable modes.
+Whilst the small percentage of people using active travel modes to get to work in Barnsley is comparable with SYMCA, encouraging more sustainable travel choices (particularly active travel modes) is a priority for SYMCA.
+As mentioned before, the reliance on the private car across the Barnsley borough is in contrast with the goals and policies set out in the SYMCA Transport Strategy, and actions will need to be taken to get more of Barnsley's residents out of the car and using more sustainable modes.